SailorMoose/HCI-Project2020/README.md

 * Multiple annotations on the same segment for each tier
 * Compatible with Elan files (.EAF, .ECV)
 * Template tool

+## Attributions
+### QtAV

+This project uses the QtAV library

+Copyright 2013 Wang Bin

+The QtAV library is licensed under the GNU Lesser Public Library, version 2.1 You can find a copy of this license at https://www.gnu.org/licenses/lgpl-2.1.en.html